WebPraktikos/universal-resume/README.md

 Starting Point
 ---------

-`public/index.html` is the starting point.
+`public/index.html` is the file where the content goes.
 By copy-pasting html, add new content — pages, sections, sub-sections, paragraphs, and lists.

 `npm run public` will make **public** directory ready for drag-n-drop to, for example, https://app.netlify.com/drop (registration required beforehand).